 An applicant may be admitted to Trine University as a non-degree student in certain programs.
 The non-degree student is limited to a maximum of 30 semester credit hours attempted.
 To continue taking courses after 30 credit hours are earned, the non-degree student must apply for and be accepted to degree status.
 Students wishing to change from non-degree status to a degree program should apply for admission through the Office of Admission.

-For information regarding Dual Enrollment as a high school student please reference Degree Seeking Students in Dual Enrollment.
+For information regarding Dual Enrollment as a high school student please reference Dual Enrollment Program for High School Students.

 Non-Degree Senior Citizens